NontapatB/Scraping-Slack-Bot/README.md

 ![logo-slackbot](images/slack_bot_logo-removebg-preview.png)

 Hi!, This project was developed as part of a training program.
-As a trainee, the developer aimed to enhance their skills in Python programming, web scraping, and bot development.
+As a trainee, the developer aimed to enhance skills in Python programming, web scraping, and bot development.
 NewsBot serves as a demonstration of their abilities to create a functional tool that integrates with Slack to deliver daily news updates.

 *NewsBot* is a Slack bot that helps to update news from various websites, allowing users to receive the latest news daily and conveniently through Slack communication channels.